 Disciplinary Actions: The following actions will be applicable through the entire school year.
 Ex: A student/athlete who is suspended from a fall sport for his/her first offense will be dismissed from a winter/spring sport for his/her second offense.
 Student/athletes involved in non-school related, off-campus offenses or other illegal activity will face disciplinary actions at the discretion of the coach and school administration.
 At any time administration can choose to remove athletes from sports participation due to disciplinary action.

 Social Media Policy: Student/athletes are responsible for good behavior on the Internet just as they are at school or on the athletic field of competition.
 If a student/athlete’s use of the Internet creates a disruption to the school, the Athletic Department and/or the team, even if it is a first offense, the student/athlete will be held responsible and will face consequences as determined by the coaching staff/administration including but not limited to:

 Violation of Alcohol/Drug/Tobacco Policy: Any student/athlete caught in violation of school alcohol/drug/tobacco policy will face the following disciplinary actions:

 Assault/Fighting: Any student/athlete involved in an assault/fight either on campus or off will face the following disciplinary actions:

 Suspension: Any student/athlete who is suspended from school for defiance of authority or any action not mentioned above will face the following disciplinary actions:

-Referral: Referrals to and disciplinary actions taken by the deans will be communicated by the deans to coaches.
+Referral: Referrals to and disciplinary actions taken by the Assistant Principals will be communicated by the Assistant Principals to coaches.
 Student/athletes may face disciplinary actions at the discretion of the coach, including suspension from competition.

-Participation Donations: In order to meet the rising costs of transportation, officials, and league dues, a $50 Participation Donation will be requested from student/athletes for each sport played.
+Participation Donations: In order to meet the rising costs of transportation, officials, and league dues, a Participation Donation may be requested from student/athletes for each sport played.